tuckmeng/Collatz/README.md

 # Use

 Download Qemu for your platform from https://www.qemu.org/download/ and run command qemu-system-x86_64 -boot d -cdrom xxx.iso where xxx.iso is your iso file.
+Choose option 0 for VGA screen.

 # Future Modifications